 “Learning to ask for help was probably my biggest problem.
 I was pretty confident in my trade and then I found myself having to ask people for help or a bit of direction.
 But the other students helped me work through that.
 Speaking with them about what they were experiencing and what helped them get through their subjects was great.”

-Hamish found a lot of value in attending the residential schools.
-They were an intense learning experience where he covered a lot of ground and had the opportunity to ask plenty of questions from both lecturers and industry experts.
+Hamish found a lot of value in attending the intensive schools.
+They were a learning experience where he covered a lot of ground and had the opportunity to ask plenty of questions from both lecturers and industry experts.
 And the chance to meet fellow students and lecturers in person was also a great boost to Hamish.

 Grads like Hamish get jobs – quickly